 TANDEM INTRODUCTORY LESSONS! $225.00 NO EXPERIENCE REQUIRED

 Tandem is one of the best and safest ways to experience this unique sport.
 Fly with an USHPA Certified Tandem Instructor.
-You can take the controls and learn to turn, speed up and slow down, all with the comfort of knowing the pilot is right there with you.
+You can take the controls and learn how to turn, speed up and slow down, all with the comfort of knowing the pilot is right there with you.
 Soar Like a Bird

 Requirements: No prior experience is necessary.
-Participants must weigh between 80 and 230 pounds and be able to sprint a short distance to launch.
+Participants must weigh between 80 and 220 pounds and be able to sprint a short distance when launching and landing.
 The launches are usually not very steep.
-Please let us know if you have any injuries or health conditions that may complicate your flight lesson.
-We will not take pregnant woman.
-Sorry.
-It can wait.
+Please let us know if you have any injuries or health conditions that may increase the risk of participating in this activity.
+We cannot take woman that are pregnant.
 You will need to hike around on uneven ground and sometimes hike 45 minutes or maybe more to get to the launch sites.
 This is partly determined by the days weather.
 Let us know if you have any concerns.

-$225.00 for each training flight near Anchorage.
-You will take the controls and experience first hand what it is like to be a paraglider pilot.
+$225.00 for each tandem training flight near Anchorage.
+You will take the controls and experience first hand what it is like to be a paragliding pilot.

-$40.00 Photos and Video: We can film your personal flight adventure and provide you with a 16gb micro memory card and adapter. $75.00 If we edit the video and photos for you and upload to Vimeo in HD.
+Photos and Video: We can film your personal flight adventure and provide you with a 16gb micro memory card and adapter at the end. $50 If we edit the video and photos for you and upload to Vimeo in HD. $75

-BOOK YOUR TANDEM INTRODUCTORY LESSON After completing the steps below in preparation… You can either, call 907-301-6118, text this number or email us at email@example.com.
-Let us know the days you will be available, how many people, their names and weights and your phone number..
+BOOK YOUR TANDEM INTRODUCTORY LESSON After completing the steps below in preparation… You can either, call 907-223-7891, text this number or email us at email@example.com.
+Let us know the days you will be available, how many people, their names and weights and your phone number.
 Also where you will be staying the night before.

-Once you are booked we will ask you to check in the afternoon before your flight for Wx and then again 2 hrs before we meet up.
+Once you are booked we will ask you to check in the afternoon before your flight for Wx (weather) and then again 2hrs before we meet up.
 This way we do our best not to waste your precious time.